zjrohrbach/rohrbachscience-content/content/_index.md

 About
 =====

 I have been teaching physics at Avon High School since 2013.
-I also coach the school's Science Olympiad Team.

 This website is a collection of projects---some related to my job and many not.
 Mostly, this website is just a place for me to play around with `html` and other programming languages and trick myself into thinking that I